Skip to Content

 On the highest Xplor zipline, you’re flying almost 150 feet above the ground.
 At the end of another zipline, you splash down into a cenote.

-We’ve done ziplining before (in Thailand, Canada and elsewhere in Mexico).
-One of us (would that be the fairer one?) really had to be strong-armed not to whimp out of the ziplining at Xplor.
+We’ve tried ziplining before (in Thailand, Canada, and elsewhere in Mexico).
+Despite this, one of us (would that be the fairer one?) really had to be persuaded not to wimp out!
+The ziplining at Xplor is genuinely intimidating.

 But it was fun, really!